106 Dulles Hall

-Professor Roth’s publications on crime and criminal justice include "Measuring Feelings and Beliefs that May Facilitate (or Deter) Homicide," Homicide Studies (forthcoming, 2012); "Biology and the Deep History of Homicide," British Journal of Criminology (2011); “Homicide Rates in the Nineteenth-Century West," with Douglas Eckberg and Michael Maltz, Western Historical Quarterly (2011); "Spousal Murder in Northern New England, 1791-1865," in Christine Daniels, ed., Over the Threshold: Intimate Violence in Early America, 1640-1865 (1999); "Child Murder in New England," Social Science History (2001); "Homicide in Early Modern England, 1549-1800: The Need for a Quantitative Synthesis," Crime, Histories, and Societies (2001); "Guns, Gun Culture, and Homicide: The Relationship between Firearms, the Uses of Firearms, and Interpersonal Violence in Early America," William and Mary Quarterly (2002); and "Twin Evils?
+Professor Roth’s publications on crime and criminal justice include "Biology and the Deep History of Homicide," British Journal of Criminology (2011); "Measuring Feelings and Beliefs that May Facilitate (or Deter) Homicide," Homicide Studies ( 2012); "Homicide Rates in the Nineteenth-Century West," with Douglas Eckberg and Michael Maltz, Western Historical Quarterly (2011); "Spousal Murder in Northern New England, 1791-1865," in Christine Daniels, ed., Over the Threshold: Intimate Violence in Early America, 1640-1865 (1999); "Child Murder in New England," Social Science History (2001); "Homicide in Early Modern England, 1549-1800: The Need for a Quantitative Synthesis," Crime, Histories, and Societies (2001); "Guns, Gun Culture, and Homicide: The Relationship between Firearms, the Uses of Firearms, and Interpersonal Violence in Early America," William and Mary Quarterly (2002); and "Twin Evils?
 Slavery and Homicide in Early America," in Steven Mintz and John Stauffer, eds., The Problem of Evil: Slavery, Freedom, and the Ambiguities of American Reform (University of Massachusetts Press, 2007).
 His methods essays include "Is History a Process?
 Nonlinearity, Revitalization Theory, and the Central Metaphor of Social Sciences History," Social Science History (1992); "Did Class Matter in American Politics?
-The Importance of Exploratory Data Analysis," Historical Methods (1998); and “Guns, Murder, and Probability: How Can We Decide Which Figures to Trust?"
-Reviews in American History (2007).
+The Importance of Exploratory Data Analysis," Historical Methods (1998); "Guns, Murder, and Probability: How Can We Decide Which Figures to Trust?"
+Reviews in American History (2007); and "Scientific History and Experimental History," Journal of Interdisciplinary History (2013).
 His works on religion and reform include The Democratic Dilemma: Religion, Reform, and the Social Order in the Connecticut River Valley of Vermont, 1791-1850 (Cambridge University Press); and "The Other Masonic Outrage: The Death and Transfiguration of Joseph Burnham," Journal of the Early Republic (1994).

 Professor Roth’s research has been supported by the National Science Foundation, the National Endowment for the Humanities, the Harry Frank Guggenheim Foundation, the American Council of Learned Societies, and other organizations.
 He is a member of the Advisory Board for the Society for Historians of the Early American Republic, and of the editorial boards of Homicide Studies and of Crime, History, and Societies.
 He has served as member of the editorial board of Historical Methods and as the coordinator for the Methods and Theory Network of the Social Science History Association.
-He is an active member of the Social Science History Association, the Society of Historians of the Early American Republic, the Society for the Scientific Detection of Crime, and the Advisory Board of the Ohio Violent Death Reporting System.
+He is an active member of the American Society of Criminology, the Social Science History Association, the Society of Historians of the Early American Republic, the Homicide Studies Working Group, the Society for the Scientific Detection of Crime, and the Advisory Board of the Ohio Violent Death Reporting System.